EU ministers to condemn Russian 'aggression'

 For its part, the UK warned Russia was planning to topple Kyiv's pro-Western government to install a pro-Kremlin MP, Yevhen Murayev, in power as part of its plans.

-"There'll be very serious consequences if Russia takes this move to try and invade but also install a puppet regime," British deputy prime minister Dominic Raab said on Sunday.
+"There'll be very serious consequences if Russia takes this move," British deputy prime minister Dominic Raab said on Sunday.

-The UK and US have also sent lethal weapons to Ukraine to help it counter potential aggression, with some 90 tonnes of US arms unloaded in Kyiv on Saturday.
+The UK and US have sent lethal weapons to Ukraine to help it counter potential aggression, with some 90 tonnes of US arms unloaded in Kyiv on Saturday.

 And the US is considering sending another 3,000 to 5,000 troops to the Baltic states and Romania as part of Nato's Russia-deterrent forces there.